 The Arizona Chapter

-There are currently two WLI chapters in Arizona, one in Southern Arizona and a Northern Arzona cohort to pilot in 2026.
+There are currently two WLI chapters in Arizona, one in Southern Arizona and a Northern Arizona cohort to pilot in 2026.
 Both cohorts provide a unique opportunity to learn more about water in Arizona and find community with others passionate about water leadership.
 Arizona chapters span across the US-Mexico border and sovereign nations creating connections that facilitate multinational collaboration.

 Southern Arizona